sefaoduncuoglu/book-recommendation-service/README.md

 * Database: MySQL 8.0.16
 * Others: RESTful API, Postman

+The following design patterns were used.
+- Three Tier Architecture,
+- Concrete and Abstract Factory Design,
+- Dependency Injection.

 How to use this application service?
 Good Question! please follow the instructions:
 1. Import the sfa-db.sql to MySQL database
 2. Make sure the MySQL connection password should be set in application.properties